phananh1010/recover-macbook-ssd/README.md

 ```

 To make it convenient, the APFS command can be registered so that the full file path is not needed every time `apfs` is executed.
-To resiter the command, copy the executable binaries into the local bin directory.
+Copy the executable binaries into the local bin directory.
 ```
 sudo cp apfs-* /usr/local/bin
 ```